Silent-faith/Coffe-planner/README.md

-In I build a **Coffee Planner**  by which you can select your coffe in a restaurant and could order it
+In this I build a UI for a **Coffee Planner** by which you can select your preferred coffee in a restaurant and could get it.

 ### Refer to image below: